WK-Kz/Color-Swap-ROA-2/README.md

 ## Installation

 ### Download
-- Download and extract the ZIP file of the program.
+- Download the zip file from [Releases](https://github.com/WK-Kz/Color-Swap-ROA-2/releases) and extract the ZIP file of the program.

 ### Creating the Mods Folder
 - Create a folder named `Mods` in the following location within your game directory: